abcordova/OsmiumMine.Core/docs/rest_api.md

 Creates a security rule with the specified parameters and stores it in memory.
 Note that these rules will not persist after a server restart.

+Result notes:

+Returns a JSON object containing the rule and its data.

 ##### Deleting Rules

 Request: